-A London dispatch states that Britsh sailors have refused to eat American tinned meat, and that the admiral. ty has directed that Australian and Arof the navy instead of American It will, no doubt, be news to the general public to learn that the men emnot call their souls their own, have had the courage of kicking against the bill of fare, and that their protests have been heeded.
+A London dispatch states that British sailors have refused to eat American tinned meat, and that the admiral. ty has directed that Australian and Arbrands.
+This is said to be a result of not call their souls their own, have had the courage of kicking against the bill of fare, and that their protests have been heeded.
 That is unusual.
-We fancy, however, that the almiralty would not need a very strong excuse for withdrawing its patronage from Chicago houses in favor of Australian
+We fancy, however, that the almiralty would not need a very strong excuse for withdrawing its patronage from Chicago houses in favor of Australian concerns.
+And the recent reports about three scored and ten.
+May he score. again Having been acquitted, Admiral Rojestvensky again is prepared to lead a forlorn hope Those letters in the Hartje case will Special.